PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

 But it's still disturbing that you could click on that Button three times before it finished processing.
 That's something that we should deal with.

-## Task Completion
+## More About Task - Completion Events

-One of the things that makes `Task` better than just a `Runnable` is that it fires an `Event` on completion.
-You can set up an `EventHandler` (which will run on the FXAT, as all `EventHandlers` do) to catch that `Event` and do something with your GUI.

-Generally, the process is like this:
+You may have been wondering, "Why bother with `Task`?
+Why not put a `Runnable` in a `Thread`?".

+`Task` is specifically designed to allow you to co-ordinate code on the FXAT with background code, which is a crucial ability.
+One of the ways that it does this is with a set of `Events` that are fired when the background job ends.
+These are defined in the `Task` as `ObjectProperty<EventHandler>` and you can put `EventHandlers` in them.

+There are three ways that a `Task` can end:

+Completed
+: This is fired when the code in `Task.call()` completes normally.

+Failed
+: This happens only when the code in `Task.call()` terminates with an uncaught, unhandled `Exception` of any type.

+Cancelled
+: This fires when some code calls `Task.cancel()`.
+If you don't have any code that does this, then you don't have to worry about it.

+You can set up these event handlers by calling `Task.setOnCompleted()`, `Task.setOnFailed()` or `Task.setOnCancelled()`.

+The key idea behind this is that all `EventHandlers` run on the FXAT!
+This means that you can write some code, in an `EventHandler`, that will be executed on the FXAT when the `Task` completes its job.
+This turns out to be very, very powerful...

+## Back to Our Example (Again)

+One of the ways that you can utilize this power is to create a "workflow" for creating and running a `Task`.
+Generally, that workflow is something like this:

-1. Put the GUI in the state that you want it while the `Task` runs.
+1. [FXAT] Put the GUI in the state that you want it while the `Task` runs.
-1. Execute the `Task`.
+1. [Background] Execute the `Task`.
-1. Put the GUI back into its "normal" state when the `Task` completes.
+1. [FXAT] Put the GUI back into its "normal" state when the `Task` completes.

 The first and last steps are performed on the FXAT, the `Task` executes on the background thread.